 The reality is that this is a physical impossibility.
-Some corrections will always be required, and that is the reason we perform two internal inspections of the finished home before your Homeowner Orientation.
+Some corrections will always be required, and that is the reason that we perform two internal inspections of the finished home before your Homeowner Orientation.

-2. How will you repair dents in my steel exterior doors?
+2. How will you repair dents in my front door?

-Dents in steel doors are repaired using body putty similar to the way an automobile dent is repaired.
+Typically in our single-family homes, the front door is a fiberglass door, which will not dent or scratch.
+Doors made of steel are repaired using body putty similar to the way an automobile dent is repaired.
 After the repair is painted, the repair will generally not be visible, although upon close inspection a slightly different texture may be detected.